vain/pdfPres/README.md

 	</config>

 For now, you're supposed to directly edit this file except for font settings.
-If you change fonts inside pdfPres, they'll get saved automatically.
+If you change fonts inside pdfpres, they'll get saved automatically.

 * `initial_fit_mode` accepts `0`, `1` or `2` meaning `FIT_WIDTH`,